On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Methods

 The sublimation of water frost/ice on the surface $F_{\text{ice}}$~(kg~m$^{-2}$~s$^{-1}$) is given by \cite{Lange2024}:

-where $C_q$~(unitless) is a moisture transfer coefficient which depends on the stability of the atmosphere \cite<>[Text S2]{Colaitis2013, Khuller2024,Lange2024}, $U$ (m~s$^{-1}$) is the wind velocity obtained by combining the large-scale (synoptic) wind near the surface with a wind gustiness induced by buoyancy \cite{Colaitis2013}, $\rho_{\rm{vap,atm}}$~(kg~m$^{-3}$) the water vapor density in the near-surface layer (altitude of $\sim$4~m), $\rho_{\rm{sv}}(T_{\text{ice}})$~(kg~m$^{-3}$) the water vapor density at the icy surface derived from the ice temperature $T_{\text{ice}}$~(K) \cite{Murphy2005}.
-This sublimation model has been validated against comparison with in-situ measurements at Mars-analog sites on Earth (Text S2, Figure S2).
+where $C_q$~(unitless) is a moisture transfer coefficient, $U$ (m~s$^{-1}$) is the wind velocity obtained by combining the large-scale (synoptic) wind near the surface with a wind gustiness induced by buoyancy \cite{Colaitis2013}, $\rho_{\rm{vap,atm}}$~(kg~m$^{-3}$) the water vapor density in the near-surface layer (altitude of $\sim$4~m), $\rho_{\rm{sv}}(T_{\text{ice}})$~(kg~m$^{-3}$) the water vapor density at the icy surface derived from the ice temperature $T_{\text{ice}}$~(K) \cite{Murphy2005}.
+C$_q$ depends on the stability of the atmosphere \cite{Colaitis2013, Khuller2024,Lange2024} and is given by:

+where $f_q(Ri)$~(unitless) is a function of the Richardson number $Ri$~(unitless), $\kappa$~(unitless) is the von Kármán constant set to 0.4; $z_0$~(m) is the aerodynamic roughness coefficient extracted from \citeA{Hebrard2012}, $z_{0q}$ (m) the moisture roughness length derived from the Reynolds and Prandtl numbers \cite<see Eq.
+6 of>[]{Lange2024}.
+The stability function $f_q(Ri)$, given by \citeA{England1995}, amplifies the flux for an unstable atmosphere, while it reduces it for a stable atmosphere.
+The Richardson number $Ri$ is the ratio of the buoyancy term to the flow shear term, and depicts the stability of the atmosphere: